srcfl/srcful-documentation/docs/simplified.md

 The name "Srcful" is a play on the word "resourceful," reflecting the goal of the platform to enable individuals to take control of their energy resources and contribute to a more sustainable future.
 Additionally, the "Src" in "Srcful" represents our devotion as developers to the src-folder, which is the heart of any software project.
 We believe that this attention to detail and dedication to building a sustainable energy platform is what sets Srcful apart from other blockchain-based solutions in the energy sector.
 :::

 At its core, Srcful wants to enable the creation of a decentralized energy grid that is sustainable, efficient, and equitable for all.
 If you have solar panels on your roof, for example, you can use the Srcful Energy Gateway to connect to the network.
-The Gateway will measure how much energy you produce, and if it's validated as green energy, you'll get paid in SRC tokens.
+The Gateway will measure how much energy you produce, and if it's validated as green energy, you'll get rewarded with SRC tokens.
 You can use these tokens to participate in the energy marketplace or exchange them for other cryptocurrencies or even real money.

 But that's just the beginning.
 In the future, Srcful could also help you buy and sell energy to your neighbors.
 And by clustering many small green energy sources, the network can even help stabilize the grid and prevent blackouts.